 - 10.1 Several risks continue to face Local Authorities in terms of funding, i.e. local retention of business rates and responding to spending pressures and changes in service demand.
 Some of the more significant and current risks that continue to face the Council are as follows: - Funding reductions Further funding reductions and the continued shift from central government support from Revenue Support Grant to local funding from retained business rate income and council tax and the potential impact of the ongoing Fair Funding Review and the Spending Review.
-Consultation on this has been significantly delayed by Brexit and COVID 19 and poses a significant risk to our future planning; - New Homes Bonus (NHB) The Council is due to receive 'legacy' payments in respect of the NHB over the next two years but as yet there is still little news regarding what system will replace the current funding mechanism; - Business rates The risk of funding fluctuations from business rates continues to be a prevalent feature of the funding for local authorities.
+Consultation on this has been significantly delayed. - New Homes Bonus (NHB) The Council is due to receive 'legacy' payments in respect of the NHB over years but as yet there is still little news regarding what system will replace the current funding mechanism; - Business rates The risk of funding fluctuations from business rates continues to be a prevalent feature of the funding for local authorities.
 The impact of appeals only exacerbates this risk, although this is mitigated at a local level by the earmarked reserve.
-The implementation of localisation of business rates has also been delayed although further consultation is expected later this year; - Savings/income the delivery of savings built into budget projections and income from demand led services i.e. planning, parking fees; - Economy The economic environment both nationally and locally continues to present significant challenges and uncertainties, driven by global and domestic factors.
-These include high inflation, rising interest rates, and lingering economic impacts from global supply chain disruptions and geopolitical instability, particularly the war in Ukraine. - Inflation The Consumer Price Index (CPI), remained elevated during the 2022-2023 financial year, peaking at over 10% in late 2022 before gradually moderating in early 2023.
-Inflation lead to higher operational costs, with rising prices for goods and services essential to delivering public services. - Investment returns The rising Bank of England base rates provides a favourable environment for return on investments placed with the Council's cash reserves providing a modest boost to income.
+The implementation of localisation of business rates has also been delayed although further consultation is expected later this year; - Savings/income the delivery of savings built into budget projections and income from demand led services i.e. planning, parking fees; - Economy The economic environment both nationally and locally continues to face significant challenges and uncertainties, influenced by a mix of global and domestic factors.
+High inflation persists, although there are signs of gradual easing in some sectors.
+Rising interest rates remain a concern, impacting consumer spending and business investment.
+The lingering effects of global supply chain disruptions continue to affect economic activity, compounded by geopolitical tensions, including the ongoing war in Ukraine and the recent escalation of the Gaza-Israel conflict.
+These conflicts have exacerbated instability in global markets, particularly in energy and commodities, adding further pressure to an already fragile economic landscape.
+Additionally, emerging challenges such as energy price volatility and climate-related risks are placing further strain on economic resilience. - Inflation The Consumer Price Index (CPI), began to fall during the period from 7.8% in April 2023 to 3.8% in March 2024.
+Inflation leads to higher operational costs, with rising prices for goods and services essential to delivering public services.
+The outlook is cautiously optimistic as the inflation falls closer to the Bank of England inflation target of 2%. - Investment returns The rising Bank of England base rates provides a favourable environment for return on investments placed with the Council's cash reserves providing a modest boost to income.
 The delivery of investment returns is problematic with the choice of counterparty and period of exposure needing to be weighed in on a daily basis in line with the treasury management strategy and the global markets continue to be impacted due to the economic uncertainties.
-Sound principles underpinned by professional guidance from treasury management advisors allows for a cautious but not complacent approach to investment returns; - Housing benefit subsidy As a significant budget year on year this presents a risk in terms of the accuracy of the claims and subsidy recovered.
-This is mitigated by an earmarked reserve that the Council maintains;
+Sound principles underpinned by professional guidance from treasury management advisors allows for a cautious but not complacent approach to investment returns;